daugardas/yearsInPixels-react-frontend/README.md

 - [ ] Clicking a color square gives u the option to change the color, but nothing changes, as you have to click " edit " before.
 So that function is just a waste of time.
 Same to edit the names of the emotions.
 How about you delete the " edit " at all, and clicking a square lets u change it already?
 And same for name, so u can click it already without picking " edit " first.
 You should still leave " confirm " there after some changes have been made.
 - [ ] Implement 'selected too dark color' thing, because of the Black box + text = not visible text unless you select it thing
 - [ ] Sort emotions in a pixel day according to their percentage
+- [ ] Refresh background canvas, when day info is updated in Pixels tab

 ###### Huge credits to that latvian friend, who helps me with UX a lot